Brophy College Preparatory

-Brophy College Preparatory is a Jesuit high school in Phoenix, Arizona, United States.
+Brophy College Preparatory is a Catholic high school in Phoenix, Arizona, United States founded in 1928.
 The school has an all-male enrollment of approximately 1,400 students.
 It is operated independently of the Roman Catholic Diocese of Phoenix.

-The school has three campuses: the main academic campus in north-central Phoenix at Central Avenue and Camelback Road, a retreat center called Manresa on the banks of Oak Creek near Sedona, and the nine-acre Graham Family Sports Complex (formerly called the Brophy Sports Campus) east of the academic campus in Phoenix and adjacent to the campus of the all-girls Xavier College Preparatory.
+The school has three campuses: the main academic campus in north-central Phoenix at Central Avenue and Camelback Road, a retreat center called Manresa on the banks of Oak Creek near Sedona, and the nine-acre Brophy Sports Campus east of the academic campus in Phoenix and adjacent to the campus of the all-girls Xavier College Preparatory.
 Brophy has no diocesan or government financial assistance.
 Approximately 65% of the student body identifies as Catholic.

 Brophy College Chapel was listed on the National Register of Historic Places in 1993.